Taysa86/A-Profoundly-Professional-Portfolio/README.md

 ## Description

 I built this portfolio with the intention of presenting it to potential employers.
 I wanted a clean yet interesting looking platform to display my work and showcasing some of the skills I have developed during my engineering bootcamp.
 It presented several challenges as it was my first attempt to build something without starter code.
 My anchored link containing the image of a bridge would not respond to flexing like the place holder images representing future work.
-I overcame this by...
+I overcame this by adding a flex-basis of 100% to the anchor and then adding a width of 100% to the image itself.

 ## Installation